Advertiser Disclosure

 The program also allows cardholders to redeem their points for gift cards.
 In this case, 2,500 points are worth $25 in gift cards.

-This appears to be the same return rate as opting for cash-back, so there’s not currently an incentive here to choose gift cards over cash-back.
+This appears to be the same return rate as cash-back, so there’s no current incentive to choose gift cards over cash-back.

 Redeem for Travel Rewards

-In terms of redeeming your points for travel rewards, the program states you can choose from flights, hotels, cruises, car rentals, and more.
-When cardholders log into their account, click through to the rewards link, and then visit the travel section, they’re presented with a phone number to contact a Chase Travel Advisor.
+You can redeem your points for travel rewards in the form of flights, hotels, cruises, car rentals, and more.
+When you log in to your account, click the rewards link and then visit the travel section.
+You’ll be presented with a phone number to contact a Chase Travel adviser.

-Amazon’s current terms and conditions state that as long as a cardholder’s account remains open, their points won’t expire.
-However, if the account status changes or if it is closed for misuse, fraudulent activity, failure to pay, bankruptcy, etc., the cardholder will immediately forfeit all their points.
+Amazon’s terms and conditions state that as long as a cardholder’s account remains open, their points won’t expire.
+However, if the account status changes or is closed for misuse, fraudulent activity, failure to pay, bankruptcy, etc., the cardholder immediately forfeits all their points.

 Are These Cards Worth It?

-Technically, the Amazon Prime card doesn’t have an annual fee, but you’re required to have an Amazon Prime membership (a $99 fee annually) to be approved for the card.
+Technically, the Prime Visa card has a $0 annual fee, but you must have an Amazon Prime membership to be approved for it.

-Strictly from a percent-back perspective, the math works out to a spending threshold of roughly ~$5,000 at Amazon and/or Whole Foods before you start reaping benefits that outweigh the $99 Prime membership fee.
+Strictly from a percentage-back perspective, the math works out to a spending threshold of roughly $5,000 at Amazon and Whole Foods before you start reaping benefits that outweigh the $139 Prime membership fee.

-So if you’re spending more than $5,000 annually on the card, then yes it’s worth it to upgrade.
-Otherwise, you’re better off utilizing the standard card with 3% back and no annual prime membership.
+So if you spend more than $5,000 annually on Amazon purchases or affiliates like Amazon Fresh and Whole Foods, the card would likely be worth it.
+Otherwise, you’re better off utilizing the standard card with 3% back and no annual Prime membership.

-Bottom Line: If you’re likely to utilize additional benefits of Amazon Prime and generally spend a decent amount on Amazon throughout the year, then signing up for the Prime Visa Card and it’s 5% back option is likely worth it.
-Especially if you also regularly shop at Whole Foods!
+If you’re likely to utilize additional benefits of Amazon Prime and generally spend a decent amount on Amazon throughout the year, consider the Prime Visa card.
+This is especially true if you also regularly shop at Whole Foods and Amazon Fresh.
+If you don’t already have Prime, don’t think you’ll utilize any extra perks, and aren’t likely to spend over $5,000 on Amazon in a year, then the standard Amazon Visa card is likely a better fit.

-Additional Benefits & Perks of the Amazon Visa Signature Cards
+Additional Benefits and Perks of the Amazon Credit Cards

-In addition to the main benefits above, each of the Amazon cards comes with some added perks.
+In addition to the main benefits above, each Amazon card has some added perks.

 • No foreign transaction fees